 Greg Bittner, who owned and operated a local auto repair shop, testified as an expert for the prosecution.
 Bittner inspected the truck after the accident and determined that it had a broken brake line.
 He testified that, in his opinion, the brake line came apart during the accident but was functioning before the accident.

 Bittner based his opinion on his observation that the brake line was “cleanly cut” at the point where the cab and the frame had bent into the line.
+The frame damage was caused by the accident.
 He saw no evidence of wear or corrosion that would cause a brake line failure.

 Bittner also testified that the front brakes operated on a separate line and that Carll should have had some braking power from the front brakes even if the brake line to the rear brakes had broken.
 Bittner inspected all rotors, calipers, and pads and found nothing that would prevent the brakes from functioning.